Protests in Iran near the 2-week mark as authorities intensify crackdown on demonstrators

 State TV repeatedly played a driving, martial orchestral arrangement from the “Epic of Khorramshahr” by Iranian composer Majid Entezami, while showing pro-government demonstrations.
 The song, aired repeatedly during the 12-day war launched by Israel, honors Iran's 1982 liberation of the city of Khorramshahr during the Iran-Iraq war.
 It has been used in videos of protesting women cutting away their hair to protest the 2022 death of Mahsa Amini as well.

+It also repeatedly aired video of purported protesters shooting at security forces with firearms.

-“Field reports indicate that peace prevailed in most cities of the country at night,” a state TV anchor reported.
+“Field reports indicate that peace prevailed in most cities of the country at night,” a state TV anchor reported Saturday morning.
 “After a number of armed terrorists attacked public places and set fire to people’s private property last night, there was no news of any gathering or chaos in Tehran and most provinces last night.”

 That was directly contradicted by an online video verified by The Associated Press that showed demonstrations in northern Tehran's Saadat Abad area, with what appeared to be thousands on the street.